Earth Weeks 2021 and more

-Held on most 2nd and 4th Mondays at 17:30 on Zoom
+Held monthly on a Monday at 17:30 on Zoom

 Raise awareness and encourage others to take action by participating in our Healthy Planet = Healthy People Sign Line.
-Stand or sit in socially-distanced lines of sign displays in front of the County Courthouse.
+Stand or sit in socially-distanced lines of sign displays along 4th St in front of the Courthouse.

-Bring your signs or borrow one of ours at the Benton County Courthouse.
-Signs and artwork encouraging voting and offering solutions to the climate crisis as well as intersectional issues of voting rights, and environmental, social, and economic justice may be included.
+Bring your signs or borrow one of ours from the Resource Table.
+Signs and artwork encouraging solutions to the climate crisis as well as intersectional issues of environmental, social, and economic justice may be included.

 Chalking for Change - Sidewalk Chalk Art